• Skip to primary navigation

 8. It is common for large vertical motors to show several vertical hot “stripes” on the casing side.

-9. Horizontal motors show characteristic hot spots on the middle of the casing in an even pattern.
+9. Horizontal motors show characteristic hot spots in the middle of the casing in an even pattern.

-10. Keep in mind, the heating patterns on an enclosure are likely the result of indirect heating.
+10. Remember, the heating patterns on an enclosure are likely the result of indirect heating.
 The actual heat source is hotter than the temperatures recorded on the enclosure surface.

-11. On an enclosure surface, the heat might be the result of a heater, resistor, or transformer attached on the other side rather than a critical component.
+11. On an enclosure surface, the heat might result from a heater, resistor, or transformer attached to the other side rather than a critical component.

 12. Paint on mechanical components affects their emissivity.